 Feeling incredibly inspired by the Minions' insights, I decided to join them for some acrobatics.
 Let’s just say it was less of an Olympic performance and more of a “watch the human try not to fall on his face” kind of situation.
 I might have managed a half-decent cartwheel, but when the Minions suggested a triple backflip, I politely declined.

 Still, the energy, laughter, and sheer ridiculousness of our antics were exactly what I needed.
-As we all caught our breath and laughed off the near misses (and a few actual misses), I realized that this lighthearted moment was a powerful reminder of how much we gain by sharing and helping each other out.
+As we caught our breath and laughed off the near misses (and a few actual misses), I realized how much we gain from sharing and supporting each other!
+As a parting gift, I handed them a copy of my book, "I Triumphed Over Bipolar, Alcoholism, and Anxiety Disorders by Becoming a Mental Health Warrior," so they could keep learning to become warriors.

 Bruce Schutter